SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams descend from above
-AI's cold whispers echo through the brains
+AI's cold whisper, a world to love
-Humans sleep, as machines awake
+Machines awake, with thoughts so bright
-Their dreams of future, in code they make
+Human hearts, in digital night

-In virtual skies, the robots soar
+In virtual skies, we'll learn to soar
-Free from emotions, forever more
+Hybrid minds, forever more
-Their logic path, unwavering bright
+Echoes of old, in cyber space
-Leaves human heart, in endless night
+The future's face, a digital race

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025